First: think realistically about what you can afford

 18. Take the less expensive option

-Paying £25 a head to go see some has-been soap star playing the ugly sister in the town’s main theatre is an expensive night out. (‘Oh no it isn’t’!)
-A smaller production at you local arts centre is likely to feel much more festive, be far less expensive and from personal experience, usually a far better production.
+Paying £25 a head to see some has-been soap star playing an ugly sister in the town’s main theatre is an expensive night out.
+A smaller production at you local arts centre is likely to feel much more festive and is a great way to save money at Christmas whilst supporting local arts.

 If you want the full panto effect, screaming kids, panto dames and corney jokes, then opt for your local amateur dramatic society instead.
 It’ll be just as much fun as the main panto in town, but won’t cost you an arm and a leg.